-Oat, is an annual crop, grown, mainly in the temperate regions because it can tolerate very cold temperatures and very moist conditions.
-It’s grown for its seed, also known as kernel or groat..
+Oat, is an annual cereal crop, grown, mainly in the temperate regions because it can tolerate very cold temperatures and very moist conditions.
+It’s grown for its edible starchy seed, also known as kernel or groat..

 The grain also offers impressive levels of iron, magnesium, calcium, phosphorus, potassium, B vitamins, vitamin E and zinc.

 Oats is also an excellent source of soluble and insoluble dietary fibre.
 The soluble fibre is mostly due to the presence of a complex carbohydrate called beta glucan, which is primarily responsible for lowering cholesterol levels.
-Oat bran contains more dietary fibre than oatmeal and other forms of oats, but all types of oat products have some bran since the grain is not refined (the bran and germ are not removed).
+Oat bran contains more dietary fibre than oatmeal and other forms of oats, but all types of oat products have some bran since they are all processed from whole oat grains (groats) with the bran and germ intact.